ndfred/iperf-ios/Documentation/PrivacyPolicy.md

 ## Collected info

 No data is collected through the app.
-The only exchange data is between the app and the iPerf 3 server it connects to.
+Data is only exchanged between the app and the iPerf 3 server it connects to.
 The help section is embedded in the app and does not connect to a server.
 It is recommended to [run your own iPerf 3 server](https://github.com/ndfred/iperf-ios/blob/master/Documentation/Help.md).

 When running a test: